namoham/namoham/README.md

 Currently building and running ShiftBoard, a real-time Flutter app in daily use by a Supported Living team, while exploring opportunities to contribute to impactful mobile products.

-Building modern Flutter portfolio projects and exploring opportunities to contribute to impactful mobile products.

 ---

 ### 🛠 Tech Stack